-behind the camera.
+behind the camera. 😂

-Removing difficulties faced by taxpayers 11.
+Removing difficulties faced by taxpayers 27.
 Advance tax installment for dividend income

-- S.234C shortfall in advance tax payment liable to pay a simple interest at the rate of 1% per month for 3 months on the amount of shortfall calculated with respect to the due dates for advance tax installments. - S.234C exclusions for cases where accurate determination of advance tax liability is not possible due to the intrinsic nature of the income such as: - Capital gains - S.2(24)(ix) - "PGBP" income when it arises under the head for first time - 115BBDA(1) income - "the amount of dividend income" added to the exclusion list - Explanation 2 inserted to make sure said dividend income does not include deemed dividend u/S. 2(22)(e)
+- S.234C shortfall in advance tax payment liable to pay a simple interest at the rate of 1% per month for 3 months on the amount of shortfall calculated with respect to the due dates for advance tax installments. - S.234C exclusions for cases where accurate determination of advance tax liability is not possible due to the intrinsic nature of the income such as : - Capital gains - S.2(24)(ix) - "PGBP" income when it arises under the head for first time - 115BBDA(1) income - "the amount of dividend income" added to the exclusion list - Explanation 2 inserted to make sure said dividend income does not include deemed dividend u/S. 2(22)(e)

-Rationalisation of various provisions 12.
-Payment by employer of employee contrib
+Rationalisation of various provisions 28.
+Payment by employer of employee • "There is a distinction between employer contribution and employee's contribution towards